MileHacker Logo

 Live Music & Performances

-• Live music venues: Numerous cafes and bars in the city center host live music, especially on weekends.
+• Live music venues: Numerous cafes and bars in the city center present live music performances, especially on weekends.
 Find local folk, rock, pop, and jazz.

 • Theater and performance spaces: National Theatre of Republika Srpska (plays, operas, ballets), Children's Theatre of Republika Srpska (family-friendly), Banski Dvor (concerts, performances).